-Cost estimates for this proposal are based on calendar year 1999 total nonfederal expenditures for child family foster care, which have remained relatively stable over the past two years.
+Cost estimates for this proposal are based on calendar year 2000 total nonfederal expenditures for child family foster care.

 - Greater state financing of out-of-home placements costs of children provides less reliance on local property tax financing for a state mandated service. - Financial incentives for finding permanency for children in foster care settings.